sdispater/orator/docs/orm.rst

 =============

 Sometimes you may wish to define a scope that applies to all queries performed on a model.
-In essence, this is how Eloquent's own "soft delete" feature works.
+In essence, this is how Orator's own "soft delete" feature works.
 Global scopes are defined using a combination of mixins and an implementation of the ``Scope`` class.

 First, let's define a mixin.
-For this example, we'll use the ``SoftDeletes`` that ships with Eloquent:
+For this example, we'll use the ``SoftDeletes`` that ships with Orator:

 .. code-block:: python

-    from eloquent import SoftDeletingScope
+    from orator import SoftDeletingScope

     class SoftDeletes(object):